tardis-sn/tardis/docs/atomic/atomic_data_description.rst

 .. currentmodule:: tardis.io.atomic

-The atomic data for tardis is stored in `hdf5 files <http://www.h5py.org/>`_.
-TARDIS ships with a relatively simple atomic dataset which only contains silicon lines and levels.
+The atomic data for tardis is stored in `HDF5 files <http://www.h5py.org/>`_.
+TARDIS ships with a relatively simple atomic dataset that only contains silicon lines and levels.
 TARDIS also has a full atomic dataset which contains the complete Kurucz dataset (`<http://kurucz.harvard.edu/LINELISTS/GFALL/>`_).
 This full dataset also contains recombination coefficients from the ground state (:math:`\zeta-\textrm{factor}` used in :ref:`calc_zeta_label`) and data for calculating the branching or macro atom line interaction (:ref:`macroatom`).